 Prior to becoming a therapist, my career included 10 years in marketing positions in several technology companies.
-I earned a masters degree in business (MBA) from MCNY, NY and I hold a BA degree in Humanities with a major in philosophy.
+I earned a masters degree in business (MBA) from MCNY, NY and I hold a BA degree in Humanities with a major in philosophy (Israel).

 In addition to English, I also conduct therapy in Hebrew & Russian.

 Inna Danieli, LCSW, PsyA, MBA

 Specializing in Anxiety & Depression Treatments, Trauma & Couple Therapy

 Anxiety is not a feeling, even though we all "feel" it once in a while.
 Although, hopefully it is not experienced daily (since it could be paralyzing or aggravating), anxiety is a symptom that provides us with an important alert mechanism that "something is off" in our life, and in our psyche.

 Couple therapy usually promotes communication among spouses.
 While verbal expression of your inner world seems to be the center of couple therapy for years, it represents only approximately 10% of human communication.
 How do we communicate then?